arnowelzel/timed-content/readme.txt

 = 2.56 =

-* Use of 'UTC' instead of '+0000' as default time zone to avoid problems with older PHP versions (eventhough you should better update to a support PHP version).
+* Use of 'UTC' instead of '+0000' as default time zone to avoid problems with older PHP versions (eventhough you should better update to a supported PHP version).

 = 2.55 =